 Keep Those Paws Dry

-Your dog’s paws are sensitive and susceptible to frostbite from freezing snow and ice as well damage from salt and other snow-melting chemicals.
+Your dog’s paws may be sensitive and susceptible to frostbite from freezing snow and ice.
+Dogs can also have painful ice balls get stuck in the hair between their pads.
 Snowy and icy conditions are also slippery, which can create slip and fall dangers for your pup.
-Winter booties not only keep your dog’s paws dry and toasty warm, they also protect them from the elements and provide excellent traction so your dog can run and play in the fun winter weather.
+Winter booties not only keep your dog’s paws dry and toasty warm; they also protect them from the elements and provide excellent traction so your dog can run and play in the fun winter weather.
 Booties come in many different styles, many of which are as fashionable as they are functional.
-Look for booties made from water-resistant materials, with textured soles that are somewhat flexible so they are comfortable for your dog to wear.
+Look for booties made from water-resistant materials and that have textured soles that are somewhat flexible so they are comfortable for your dog to wear.
 Booties come in different sizes to fit different paws.

 Create Cozy Spaces